 Free Legal Consultations For Derailment Victims

-For nearly 25 years, attorney Chris Davis and the legal team at Davis Law Group have represented people who have been badly injured or killed as a result of someone else's negligence.
+For nearly 25 years, attorney Chris Davis and the legal team at Davis Law Group have represented accident victims who have been badly injured or killed as a result of someone else's negligence.
 This involves several high-profile cases against commercial vehicle companies and their insurers.
 Most recently, Davis Law Group successfully negotiated a $3 million settlement on behalf of a family whose parents were killed in a tragic collision with a transit vehicle.
 The terms of that settlement were confidential, so we can only share limited information about that case.

 The December 18, 2017 incident was the largest Amtrak-related train derailment to have ever occurred in Washington state.
 Our award-winning legal team has the necessary experience to properly conduct a thorough investigation into the crash and determine who may potentially be held liable for causing the derailment.

 If you or a loved one was hurt in the December 2017 Amtrak derailment, it is likely in your best interests to at least consult with a qualified personal injury attorney who has experience in commercial vehicle and mass transit cases.
 Our attorneys will review your potential case absolutely free, and we will schedule you for a free legal consultation if we believe we can help improve or maintain the value of your case.